-PIC was established in Honolulu in 1991 as a national non-profit media arts organization committed to amplifying Pacific Islander voices.
+In 1991 PIC was established in Honolulu, Hawai‘i as a national non-profit media arts organization committed to amplifying Pacific Islander voices.

 PIC is a member of the National Multicultural Alliance (NMCA) formally known as the National Minority Consortia (NMC), which collectively addresses the need for programming that reflects America's growing ethnic and cultural diversity.
-Other NMC members serve the Asian American, Latino, black, and Native American populations.
-Over the past years, NMC members have provided hundreds of hours of culturally-diverse programs to PBS.
-Primary funding for PIC and the NMC is provided through an annual grant from the Corporation for Public Broadcasting (CPB).
+Other NMCA members serve the Asian American, Latino, Black, and Native American populations.
+Over the past years, NMCA members have provided hundreds of hours of culturally-diverse programs to PBS.
+Primary funding for PIC and the NMCA is provided through an annual grant from the Corporation for Public Broadcasting (CPB).